 The keynote speaker will be Dr. Ellen Samuels, who holds joint appointments in English and Gender & Women’s Studies at the University of Wisconsin, Madison.
 Her recent book, Fantasies of Identification: Disability, Gender, Race, charts a course through the history of what she calls “biocertification”—the obsession with delimiting social identities with supposedly objective scientific classifications, from blood quanta to genetic testing to fingerprinting.
 Samuels employs literary analysis, the history of law and public policy, scientific tracts, and beyond to shed light on our modern perceptions of the solidity of social categories like race, gender, and disability.

-In order to maximize the potential for interaction, in place of traditional oral paper presentations, we will feature shorter panel presentations with ample time for discussion, a poster reception with lightning talks, and themed seminars with experts from the Emory community, including Sander Gilman, Rosemarie Garland-Thomson, Sherman James, Deboleena Roy, Dabney Evans, Hannah Cooper, and Abigail Sewell, on topics ranging from police brutality, to disability bioethics, to gender in the laboratory.
+In order to maximize the potential for interaction, in place of traditional oral paper presentations, we will feature shorter panel presentations with ample time for discussion, a poster reception with lightning talks, and themed seminars with experts from the Emory community, including Sander Gilman, Rosemarie Garland-Thomson, Sherman James, Deboleena Roy, Dabney Evans, Paul Root Wolpe, Hannah Cooper, and Abigail Sewell, on topics ranging from police brutality, to disability bioethics, to gender in the laboratory.

 The conference will include a performance by Full Radius Dance, an Atlanta-based physically integrated professional dance company, and a discussion with the filmmaker of a documentary about the company.
 Throughout the two-day conference, there will be ample opportunity to converse and make connections with a wide range of thinkers.